 Cost: Starts at $6 per user per month

-Designed with learners in mind, the platform allows content to be used on any device and apps users already have access to, providing a truly integrated learning experience.
+Designed with learners in mind, the platform allows elearning content to be used on any device and apps users already have access to, providing a truly integrated learning experience.
 Millions of users in 20 industries and over 130 countries use SAP Litmos to learn better.

 Pros